kevindelord/swift-style-guide/README.markdown

 > A guard statement, like an if statement, executes statements depending on the Boolean value of an expression.
 You use a guard statement to require that a condition must be true in order for the code after the guard statement to be executed.

-If the condition, defined in the guard statement is not met, the code inside the else branch is executed.
-On the other hand, if the condition is met, it skips the else clause and continues the code execution.
+If the condition defined in the guard statement *is not met*, the code inside the `else` branch is executed.
+On the other hand, if the condition *is met*, it skips the else clause and continues the code execution.

-With guard, you focus on handling the condition you don't want.
+With guard, you focus on handling the condition you do not want.
 Furthermore, it forces you to handle one case at a time, avoiding nested conditions.
 Thus, the code is cleaner and easier to read.

 **Preferred:**